Some background and credentials:

 Thinking freely, operating independently and inquiring openly, Jeffrey Zygmont writes to stimulate his readers’ minds, while also entertaining them.
 His three novels that are currently available — I am Bill Gates’ Dog, The Dropout, and Ad Man in the Games of 2046 — tell about independent people in conflict with collected groups and their constraining beliefs.
 His poetry books — White Mountain Poems and More White Mountain Poems — illuminate the beauty and mystery of common experiences.

-The children’s books Harold the Helpful Hiker and Harold Leaps into Lake Winnie — with more soon to follow — came very recently, when the publishing company Jeff formed needed children’s books for the stores throughout New England he was building ties with.
-When writing them, Jeff discovered that he could reach young people by adapting the same artistic literary principles he had acquired over nearly four decades of writing for adults.
+The children’s books Harold the Helpful Hiker and Harold Leaps into Lake Winnie — with more soon to follow — came very recently.
+After Jeff formed a regionally focused publishing company, stores and shops throughout New England asked him for children’s books with regional flavor and flair.
+When writing the stories, Jeff discovered that he could reach young people by adapting the same artistic literary principles he had acquired over nearly four decades of writing for adults.

 “To reach kids,” he explained, “I simplify vocabulary, and I create straightforward sentences.
 But I remain just as careful about the rhythm and content of those sentences, and I choose words with the same concern for sound, syllables and meaning.
 I construct the story with the same concern for plot and movement, and with the same aim of involving and engaging readers, that I apply to adult stories.”